allanbowe/rawsas/content/posts/2022-08-31-installing-sas-on-centos-7.md

 * The kernels are the same
 * Both systems are binary compatible with each other

-The biggest difference is - CentOS is free.
+The biggest difference is - CentOS is free (FLOSS).
 RHEL is not!

 This guide is for anyone looking to deploy SAS 9.4 M7 on CentOS 7.9.
 Do not attempt CentOS Stream (8) - I tried that, couldn't get it to work!
 (Received `Error: The application cannot be run on this platform: lax.` on setup).
 Your mileage may vary.